slicervm/docs.slicervm.com/docs/examples/run-a-task.md

     systemctl disable slicer-vmmeter
 ```

-After SSH is disabled, the only way to debug a machine is via the Slicer agent using `slicer vm exec` to get a shell.
+After SSH is disabled, the only way to debug a machine is via the Slicer agent using `slicer vm shell` to get a shell.

-You can also disable `slicer-ssh-agent` (not actually a full SSH daemon), however the `slicer vm` commands will no longer work.
+You can also disable `slicer-agent` (not actually a full SSH daemon), however the `slicer vm` commands will no longer work.

 If you publish an image to the Docker Hub, make sure you include its prefix i.e. `docker.io/owner/repo:tag`.